kksgandhi/personal_site/conference questions.md

    - How can I work with a professor to actually make a piece of edutech that they want?
  - Philosophy
    - What is a philosophical game to you lol
+   - Leading horses to water and making them drink?
  - Games
    - I feel like building a game has a low effort / paper ratio.
 Am I correct / how should I feel about this?
  - NLP